Find Affordable College Courses

 About 45% of the students majoring in film at the school are women while 55% are male.

-Out of the 4 schools in Maryland that were part of this year’s ranking, University of Maryland - College Park landed the # 2 spot on the list.
-Located in the suburb of College Park, UMCP is a public school with a fairly large student population.
+A rank of #2 on this year’s list means University of Maryland - College Park is a great place for film, video and photographic arts students working on their bachelor’s degree.
+Located in the suburb of College Park, UMCP is a public college with a fairly large student population.

 About 47% of the students majoring in film at the school are women while 53% are male.